brimdata/sharkfest-21/README.md

 where our ultimate goal is to converge search, analytics, and ETL.
-I will then discuss how we've leveraged the Zed data model in a new query engine that operates over Zed data instead of JSON objects or relational tables, and admits and a new query language that is a superset of SQL and log-search style languages.
+I will then discuss how we've leveraged the Zed data model in a new query engine that operates over Zed data instead of JSON objects or relational tables, and admits a new query language that is a superset of SQL and log-search style languages.
 Finally, I'll outline our _"work in progress"_ adapting the Zed system to a [Git-like](https://git-scm.com/) data lake for cloud storage -- called a